Dells Raceway Park

 The track closed during the middle of the 2006 season over a bank fraud case, but the track was purchased during the following off-season by a group of three investors led by Chicago businessman Joe Graziano, and that included one-time NASCAR driver and Dells area native Frank Kreyer.
 It reopened in 2007.
 In 2012, Graziano sold the track to Rockford, IL businessman and race car builder Wayne Lensing.
 Lensing divided the property and built a campground to the south of the track.
 The track was sold to Jerry Auby on March 26, 2021.

 Howard Johnson, one of the original track owners, like to call the track "Home of the Biggies".
 The track has a reputation of being "what a short track should be."
 Dick Trickle described driving the track, "You drop low in the corners and then drift high on the straights.
 You try to make the track into the roundest oval possible."

-In 2025, the track will be part of the NASCAR Advance Auto Parts Weekly Series, allowing drivers to participate for NASCAR's national championship.
+In 2025, the track became a part of the NASCAR Local Racing Series Powered by O'Reilly Auto Parts, allowing drivers to participate for NASCAR's national championship.